 “If It Seems Too Good to be True, It Probably Is”

 Remember the adage “if it seems too good to be true, it probably is?”
 Most people now realize that the gilt-edged letter from Publisher’s Clearing House stating they’ve won millions is probably not for real.

-Don’t Give Control of Your Computer to Someone You Don’t Trust
+Don’t Give Your Computer to Someone You Don’t Trust

 Fraud Against Older Adults: Statistics and Common Scams